JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

-*Where is adding registers even allowed to start?* A **cut subtree** is a maximal subtree that can accept added latency: the MAIN itself if it is pure comb, otherwise each region reached through AUTOPIPELINE-tagged call sites underneath stateful containers.
+*Where is adding registers even allowed to start?* A **cut subtree** is a maximal subtree that can accept added latency: the MAIN itself if it is pure comb, otherwise each region reached through AUTO_PIPELINE-tagged call sites underneath stateful containers.
 One plan per MAIN, one or more cut subtrees per plan.